Skip to content Skip to footer

 Or so they claim.

 The implication here is that commissions are, somehow, taken from brokers.
 How do the parties know when to charge the commission?
-If this is a mere trading bot, do they keep track where the trade is coming from?
+If this is a mere trading bot, do they keep track of where the trade is coming from?
 What of the brokers that don’t allow bots or don’t open their APIs to external software?

 Except…